X

 • Tax benefit: Deduct a portion of your vehicle’s depreciation yearly, spreading out the cost over time.

-By diligently documenting your expenses and leveraging specialized tax deductions, you can minimize your tax liability and ensure a smoother process.
+By diligently documenting your expenses and leveraging specialized tax deductions, you can minimize your tax liability and ensure a smoother tax filing process.
 Stay organized, use technology to your advantage, and claim all eligible deductions to maximize your rideshare business.

 Special considerations for gig economy members (rideshare drivers)